michelin/Continuous-Architecture-Toolkit/landing/content/pages/home.md

   top:
     title: "Problem Discovery"
     text: |-
-      *What problems is your company trying to solve?*.
-Question the way problems are framed.
-Look outside the frame and challenge the way the company formulates its objectives.
-Before you dig into analyzing the problems make sure you are starting from a well formulated set of Objectives and Key Results (OKRs).
+      *What are the major issues facing your enterprise?* Engineers and architects are proficient at solving problems, they are often less skilled at challenging the way problems are stated.
+Spending time solving the wrong problem wastes the enterprise's time and resources.
+Therefore, Continuous Architecture recommends to pay attention to the way problems are framed because it largely influences solutions.
+Continuous Architecture recommends taking time to challenge the way a problem is framed.
+Reframing a problem can sometimes help you find radically different and more effective solutions.
+The discovery of a problem begins with an acute sense of observation that leads you to ask the right questions.
+Reframing also requires the open minded attitude that can help you think out of the box.
     icon: assets/imgs/magnifier-icon.svg
     url:
   left: